-Asbestos is harmful substance that continues to kill many people every year.
+Asbestos is a harmful substance that continues to harm many people every year.
 It is the biggest occupational killer in the UK.

-You must be given awareness training if you are at risk of encountering or disturbing asbestos whilst carrying out your everyday work.
+You must be given awareness training if you are at risk of encountering or disturbing it whilst carrying out your everyday work.

-- Identification of the three main types of Asbestos and its effects on health
+- Identification of the three main types and its effects on health

-- Types of products and materials likely to contain asbestos
+- Types of products and materials likely to contain it

-- Identification of Asbestos products with in domestic, commercial and industrial properties
+- Identification of products containing it in domestic, commercial and industrial properties

 - Safe work practices, control measures, and protective equipment